rust-embedded/book/src/interoperability/rust-with-c.md

 ### `extern "C"`

-By default, any function you write in Rust will use the Rust ABI (which is also not stabilised).
+By default, any function you write in Rust will use the Rust ABI (which is also not stabilized).
 Instead, when building outwards facing FFI APIs we need to tell the compiler to use the system ABI.

 Depending on your platform, you might want to target a specific ABI version, which are